Shilldon/SENSite/README.md

 - Through the console settings tab the master branch was set to the default branch<br>
 - The master branch was then selected as the source for GitHub pages and the settings saved<br>

 To edit/run the code locally it is necessary to pull the code from the GitHub repository.
-This can be achieved through the GitHub console using the following steps: In order to do so:
+This can be achieved through the GitHub console using the following steps:
 - Navigate to the main page of the repository
 - Click 'clone/download' under the repository name
 - To clone with HTTPS click the copy icon to copy the URL for the repository